Copyright © University of Cambridge. All rights reserved.

 is very appropriate when starting off the topic of probability, as is In the Playground

 .
-They both give the opportunity for pupils to make their own decisions and discover some important issues in this area of mathematics.
-This investigation will need to take place over a
+They both give pupils the opportunity to make their own decisions, and discover some important issues in this area of mathematics.
+This investigation will need to take place over a period

 This really needs to be presented as part of a class discussion.
 Pose the question, adapting it appropriately to suit your setting.
 Pupils will need to listen to each other's ideas and decide on what action needs to be taken.
 A 'brainstorming' session may be the result with learners suggesting surveying the traffic, focusing on, for example: